 And the ice cream is delicious.
 I chose Black Coffee and Brown Butter Almond Brittle, two of the signature flavors.
 And I had a fabulous time.
 I can’t wait to go back and try something else!

-Can you think about the Jeni’s model as a way to review the value and satisfaction of your customer experience?
+Can you use the Jeni’s experience as a model to review the value and satisfaction of the experience you’re providing to your customers?

 Onward and upward,